OhziiiLov3/Slackoff-Hackathon/README.md

 - Templating Use EJS to render objects from MongoDB in the browser as HTML templates.
 - Git 20+ commits.
 Commit early, commit often.
 Tell a story with your commits.
 Each message should give a clear idea of what you changed.
 (Remember to ignore node_modules!)
 - Visual Design Use Flexbox, CSS Grid, Bootstrap, Materialize, Foundation, Skeleton, or another CSS framework to make your front end snazzy.
 The design will be scored!
 - Documentation Write a README.md that would make an employer excited to hire you.
 Screenshots are encouraged.
-See the example readme for a suggested structure.
+See the [example readme](https://git.generalassemb.ly/WC-SEI-322/Project-Node-Reverse-Engineer/blob/master/example-readme.md) for a suggested structure.

+## BONUS FEATURES(Stretch Goals)
+- Add Users from this [API](https://reqres.in/api/users/)
+- Add a Second Model with a relationship to User.
+- Add User Authentication( or OAuth)
+- Add Protected Routes for Users

+*The winner will be determined by an anonymous poll